 Lymphedema can result from infections, cancer, and surgical removal of the lymph nodes.
 Some hereditary conditions can also cause lymphedema.

-In right-sided and congestive heart failure, a reduction in blood flow out of the heart causes blood to back up into the veins.
-This may lead to fluid buildup in tissues, including the legs and ankles.
+In congestive heart failure, a reduction in blood flow out of the heart causes blood to back up into the veins.
+This may lead to edema, including in the legs and ankles.

 Chronic kidney disease is permanent kidney damage, which can worsen over time.